Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Salisbury, NC 28144

 You may stop by our office or request by mail at:

-The following map sizes are acceptable for recording: 18" x 24", 21" x 30", and 24" x 36."
+The following map sizes are acceptable for recording: 18 inches by 24 inches; 21 inches by 30 inches; and 24 inches by 36 inches.
 Before presenting the map to the Register of Deeds, it must be signed by the Rowan County Review Officer.
 Ask us about electronically recording maps!

 Review Officers are located in the Planning Office and the Tax Assessor’s office on the 2nd floor at:

 402 North Main StreetSalisbury, NC 28144